arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedCSharpWin10.md

 Use of this tutorial has the following prerequisites:

 1. Install Windows 10 from [here](http://dev.windows.com/en-us/).
 2. Install Visual Studio 2015 from [here](http://dev.windows.com/en-us/).
-During the installation of VS2015, make sure that you select the ‘Custom installation” option and check the “Windows Universal App Development Tools” option.
+During the installation of VS2015, make sure that you select the "Custom installation” option and check the “Windows Universal App Development Tools” option.

 ### Step 1: Create an Windows 10 Universal application project